Skip to content

 What verification checks

-When an identity bundle is provided (common in CI), verification also checks the attestation chain -- the cryptographic proof that the signing device was authorized by the identity controller.
+When an identity bundle is provided (common in CI), verification runs statelessly from the bundle -- the same KEL replay, without needing local identity storage.

 Manual Git configuration